 A peculiar characteristic of the human race is the need to classify and simplify complex matters as much as possible.
 This is especially true when an in-group tries to define the members of an out-group.
-This of course involves the dangerous risk of losing all kinds of nuances and effectively exchanging the broader view for an increasingly hateful and xenophobic tunnel vision.
+This of course involves the dangerous risk of losing all kinds of nuances and the broader view for an increasingly hateful and xenophobic tunnel vision.
 When a majority of people reduce a minority to a single symbol or trait, dehumanization could easily be the next step.
 During the Shoah, Jews were required to wear a yellow hexagram as a visible sign of their ethnoreligious affiliation.
-Muslim men were forced to show their (un-)circumcised genital with the risk of being shot by their enemies throughout the civil wars of the Balkan and Lebanon.
+Muslim men were forced to show their (un-)circumcised genitalia with the risk of being shot by their enemies throughout the civil wars of the Balkan and Lebanon.
 More recently, this same human obsession with classifying and marking minority groups has emerged across the Islamic State’s territory in Iraq.

-The Christian properties were marked with the 14th letter of the Arabic alphabet, the Nūn.
-Why this letter?
-Because the Nūn is the first letter of the Classical Arabic word Naṣārā, a term exclusively used for Christians in the Quran.
-The word Naṣārā is probably drived from the Greek word Nazaraios (Ναζαραῖος), the Hebrew word Nāṣrī (נוֹצְרִי) and the adjective naṣrayā (ܢܨܪܝܐ) in the Syrian Aramaic language.
-All these words refer to Nazareth, described as the childhood home of Jesus.
+With regard to IS, they marked Christian properties with the 14th letter of the Arabic alphabet, the nūn.
+The nūn is the first letter of the Classical Arabic word Naṣārā, a term used in the Qur’an in reference to Christians.
+The word Naṣārā (sing.
+Naṣrānī) is likely derived from the Greek word Nazaraios (Ναζαραῖος), the Hebrew word Nāṣrī (נוֹצְרִי) and the adjective naṣrayā (ܢܨܪܝܐ) in the Syrian Aramaic language.
+All these words refer to Nazareth, described in the Bible as the childhood home of Jesus Christ.
 It should be noted that modern Arabic-speaking Christians call themselves Masīḥīyūn, considering the word Naṣārā pejorative.
-The term Masīḥīyūn can indeed be literally translated as Christians, while Naṣārā would be translated as Nazarenes, or Followers of Jesus the Nazarene.
+The term Masīḥīyūn can indeed be literally translated as Christians (al-Masīḥ meaning Christ/the Messiah), while Naṣārā would translate as Nazarenes, or Followers of Jesus the Nazarene.